How to Ask For a Non-UW IRB

 UW researchers must use the system, forms, and processes of the external IRB.
-Consult the IRB’s webpage or office for information or assistance.
+Consult the external IRB’s webpage or office for information or assistance.

-- UW researchers participating in collaborative or multi-site research should consult with the lead researcher or coordinating center to find out who will be responsible for submitting the UW application to the external IRB
+- UW researchers participating in collaborative or multi-site research should consult with the lead researcher or coordinating center to find out who will be responsible for submitting the UW application to the external IRB.

 - In all cases, the IRB application should include a copy of the Letter of Authorization provided by HSD.
-Some IRBs (such as Seattle Children’s and the Hutch) will not review UW research without the Letter.
+Some IRBs (such as Seattle Children’s and Fred Hutch) will not review UW research without the Letter.

 During the Research

-The Zipline application requesting authorization to use an External IRB should be updated only when:
+The Zipline application requesting authorization to use an external IRB should be updated only when:

-- There is a change in UW PI
+- There is a change in UW PI.

-- There is a change in the Reviewing/External IRB
+- There is a change in the Reviewing/External IRB.

-- The study has been closed by the Reviewing/External IRB
+- The study has been closed by the Reviewing/External IRB.

 UW PIs are responsible for following the policies of the external IRB.
 This includes submitting to the reviewing IRB using their forms and processes (or assisting the lead site with that process), following their reporting requirements for unanticipated problems and new information about the study, and complying with the stipulations of the IRB’s approval.